Mixermachine/motorcycle_assistent/README.md

 # Motorcycle Assistent

 ## Describtion
-I created this project to equipe my BMW F650 GS motorcycle with a digital chain oiler.
+I created this project to equipe my BMW F650 GS motorcycle with a digital chain oiler.<br />
-To control it I added a display, some other chips and one button.
+To control it I added a display, some other chips and one button.<br />
-This project is still in the alpha phase.
+This project is still in the alpha phase.<br />
-The program variables, log and comments are all written in englisch.
+The program variables, log and comments are all written in englisch.<br />
-The user interface is designed for German users.
+The user interface is designed for German users.<br />
-It works on the Arduino/Genuino Nano and Arduino/Genuino Uno
+It works on the Arduino/Genuino Nano and Arduino/Genuino Uno<br />

 ## Hardware:
 + Arduino nano/uno   (Uno for development, Nano for actual use in my motorcycle)